Do I Need Uninsured Motorist Coverage?

-It’s estimated that 1 in 5 Nevada drivers are uninsured, and far more carry insufficient coverage.
-If you are hit by an uninsured or underinsured motorist, you may not be able to count on their insurance company to pick up the bill.
+It’s estimated that 1 in 5 Nevada drivers are uninsured, and a huge percentage carry insufficient coverage.
+If you are hit by an uninsured or underinsured motorist, you may not be able to count on their insurance company to pick up the hospital bill.
 A car accident may not only damage your vehicle, but it can also leave you with hefty medical expenses and lost wages.
 Whether or not you’re responsible for the accident, those financial burdens may fall on you.
-Personal injury protection provides you with a way to recover after a car accident without the worry of financial hardship.
-Keep reading to learn more about this type of auto insurance coverage and to decide whether it should be included in your policy.
+Uninsured motorist provides you with a way to recover after a car accident without the worry of financial hardship.

-When adding personal injury protection to your policy, it’s important to consider how much coverage you will need.
-PIP is not required in Nevada, therefore there is no minimum amount that you have to carry.
+When adding uninsured motorist, it’s important to consider how much coverage you will need.
 Carefully consider your expenses, your income and any other factors that may be affected if you were injured in an accident.

-I Have Health Insurance; Do I Need Personal Injury Protection?
+I Have Health Insurance; Do I Need uninsured motorist?

-If you have health insurance, you may wonder if there is any benefit to adding PIP to your auto insurance policy.
+If you have health insurance, you may wonder if there is any benefit to adding uninsured motorist to your auto insurance policy.
 However, there are a few things to consider.
-For example, most health insurance policies do not cover lost wages, whereas PIP does.
-Unlike health insurance, PIP has no out-of-pocket deductible that must be met; it pays out until your policy limit is reached.
+For example, most health insurance policies do not cover lost wages, whereas uninsured motorist does.
+Unlike health insurance, uninsured motorist has no deductible that must be met; it pays out until your policy limit is reached.
 Finally, while you may have health insurance coverage, your passengers may not.
-PIP would cover their medical expenses if they were injured at the time of the accident.
+Uninsured motorist would cover their medical expenses and other expenses discussed above if they were injured at the time of the accident.

 Making a Claim: Will My Rates Go Up?

-All car insurance policies are different, and the only way to know whether you have personal injury protection is to check your own policy coverages and levels.
-If you need help wading through the legal jargon, you auto insurance agent can review your policy with you and make you aware of any gaps in your coverage.
+All car insurance policies are different, and the only way to know whether you have uninsured motorist protection is to check your own policy coverages and levels.
+If you need help wading through the legal jargon, your auto insurance agent can review your policy with you and make you aware of any gaps in your coverage.

 Call us for assistance